Shikha246/Sales-Profit-Analysis-Tableau-Dashboards-Personal-Project-/README.md

 - `images/`: Includes screenshots of the Tableau dashboards.
 - `wholedashboard_final.twbx`: Tableau packaged workbook containing the interactive dashboards.
 - `README.md`: Overview of the project.

+**Dashboard Features**:
+- Revenue by Market: Visualization of revenue and sales quantity for different regions.
+- Profit Trends: Displays profit trends over time.
+- Top Customers & Products: Highlights top customers and products by sales and revenue.

 ## Tableau Dashboard Images